ArtHitParade

 The total population of 8C 2900 B Touring berlinettas is five units.
 The second, built in 1938, is titled 1939, the date of its registration in the United Kingdom.
 It was used sparingly except for a brief period in the 1950s and was carefully maintained by its successive owners without ever being disassembled.

-Remaining since 1976 in a single collection, it is estimated € 16M for sale by Artcurial in Paris on February 8, lot 20.
+Remaining since 1976 in a single collection, it was sold for € 16.7M by Artcurial on February 8, 2019, lot 20.
 Please watch the video shared by the auction house.

-Two other 8C 2900 B berlinettas were awarded the highly prestigious Best Of Show of Pebble Beach's Concours d'elegance, in 2008 and 2018 respectively.
-An 8C 2900 B Lungo Spider by Touring was sold for $ 19.8M including premium by RM Sotheby's on August 20, 2016.
+Two other 8C 2900 B berlinettas by Touring were awarded the highly prestigious Best Of Show of Pebble Beach's Concours d'Elegance, in 2008 and 2018 respectively.

 Cars of the 1930s